crahal/lit_reviewer/README.md

 ## Authorisation

 You need an API key for scopus, and institutional authorisation.
-The WOS client is set up herein to be authorised based on network.
+The WOS client is set up herein to be authorised based on network, but could be easily ammended to a login.
 Pubmed requires nothing (some functions there borrowed from [this](https://www.nature.com/articles/s42003-018-0261-x) paper).

 ## @TODO